-Marcus, and Jesus called Justus.
-As Paul mentions Luke (vs. 14) after the "circumcision" allusion (vs. 11), it is deduced that he must not be Jewish.
-However, this argument has little force.
-A careful reading of the Colossian passages discloses that verses 7-8 are introducing Tychicus, the letter bearer, to the Church.
-They also give commendation and new status to his travel companion, Onesimus, whom they have known in the past as a runaway slave who seems to have stolen from Philemon, a wealthy member of their congregation (Philemon 10-21).
-Clearly then from the context, Aristarchus, Marcus, and Justus are grouped and introduced next - not because they are Jews, but rather because they are the only three with Paul (other than Tychicus whom they now behold) who the church at Colosse does not already know.
-Their nationality is thereby not given for the purpose of ethnic grouping, but for the purpose of identification and information concerning the three.
+(Philemon 10-21).
+Clearly then from the context, Aristarchus, Marcus, and Justus are grouped and introduced next - not because they are Jews, but rather because they are the only three with Paul (other than Tychicus whom they now behold) that the church at Colosse does not already know.
+Their nationality is thereby not given for ethnic grouping, but for the purpose of identification and information concerning the three.

 The proof of this is straightforward for as we read verses 12-14 it becomes abundantly clear that the Colossians already know Epaphras, Luke, and Demas.
 This is what they have in common and is the reason for the positioning of their names.
 Thus, Tychicus and Onesimus are listed together because they are the bearers of Paul's letter to the church; Aristarchus, Marcus, and Justus are grouped together because they are not known by those of Colosse; Epaphras, Luke, and Demas are so placed because, being already known by that local church, they need no introduction.
 This is the obvious correct and true reason for the arrangement of the names in the fourth chapter of Colossians.
 Hence, we see there are reasons other than that of merely racial or national background involved as to why Luke was not included among those of the "circumcision".
-From this it may be seen how imprudent is it to erect a tenet on such trivial, flimsy evidence.
+From this it may be seen how imprudent it is to erect a tenet on such trivial, flimsy evidence.
 Yet this is the strongest offered by those who would have us accept that Luke was indeed a Gentile - and that against the clear testimony of Romans 3!

 The lame argument that "Luke" (or Lucas, Philemon 24) is a Gentile name and not Jewish is of no force.
 Not only is it common practice today in countries throughout the world to give children non-ethnic names and even the name of famous people from any place or any time frame (i.e., Blacks naming sons "Washington" or "Roosevelt" and Hispanics naming sons "Jesus") - the Scriptures furnish similar examples.
 "Alexander" is manifestly a Greek or Macedonian name, yet Acts 19:33-34 mentions an "Alexander" and states that he is a Jew!
 "Apollos" is unmistakably a Greek designation but Acts 18:24 records that he is Jewish.
 Moreover, Aristarchus, Marcus, and Justus - the very names given in Colossians 4 and said to be "of the circumcision" - are all Gentile designations!
 Throughout his ministry among the Gentiles, Paul used his Roman name rather than his Hebrew (i.e., Saul) as did Peter (Hebrew name = Simon) In fact, most Jews who lived in the Diaspora used two names: the Jewish was used in the synagogue, and the Gentile in business dealings.
 Thus, "Luke" could well have been the public or professional (as a Doctor) name of a Jew who lived among the Gentiles.
 More examples could be furnished but what need, the mouth of two or more witnesses has spoken - the matter is incontestable and closed.

 Their third proof is similar; namely, that Luke's profession as a physician is evidence that he was non-Jewish.
 Yet on several occasions Christ referred to physicians; hence the practice existed in Israel at that time (Luk.4:23; Mat.9:12).
-Thus we have seen that the arguments used to support the opinion that Luke was a Gentile are neither compelling nor well founded
+Thus we have seen that the arguments used to support the opinion that Luke was a Gentile are neither compelling nor well founded.